olivettiscuoladigitale/epub3-creator/README.md

 In this example `epigraph` is created with tag `id`

 ## Manual add content as string
-We can add content using the object only for the main structure.
-This case is usefull if we have content formatted as epub:
+We can add content using the nested object only for the main structure.
+This case is usefull if we have content formatted as epub and we can insert `as is`:

 	 epubCreator.addSections([